carpentries-incubator/hpc-intro/setup.md

 ```
 {: .output}

-For the duration (one day), whenever you use that key, the SSH Agent will
+For the duration (8 hours), whenever you use that key, the SSH Agent will
 provide the key on your behalf without you having to type a single keystroke.

 ### SSH Agent on PuTTY